 The ink cartridge has to be replaced after 3.5 months at the latest or after 60,000 prints.
+Any use beyond this will result in a deterioration of the ink and print quality.
+Prolonged use of the ink cartridge is contrary to the intended use of the device.
+Damage to the device or any loss of samples is not covered by the Leica warranty.
 On the white surface on the front side of the ink cartridge, note the date when the ink cartridge was installed.

 - 1. Take a new ink cartridge from the carton and remove the plastic packaging. - 2.
 Carefully shake the ink cartridge 2 to 3 times. - 3.
-Pull the red retaining bracket ( $\rightarrow$ "Fig. 34-1") forward and insert the new ink cartridge about halfway into the slot ( $\rightarrow$ "Fig. 34-2"). - 4.
-Open the red protective cap ( $\rightarrow$ "Fig. 34-3") one turn counterclockwise.
+Pull the red retaining bracket (\rightarrow "Fig. 35-1") forward and insert the new ink cartridge about halfway into the slot (\rightarrow "Fig. 35-2"). - 4.
+Open the red protective cap (\rightarrow "Fig. 35-3") one turn counterclockwise.